This page continues from World War 2 plastic models part 1.

 Christchurch is where I have lived (mostly) since about 1964.
 I even worked in what was the Airspeed factory, which later became a ‘machine shop’ making cast iron wheels for railway station trolleys and the like.
 A system in which people with degrees in software engineering are employed to sweep factory floors at the national minimum wage in a time of a ‘critical software skills shortage’ is surely broken.
 (To be fair, everyone had to sweep up at the end of the day.)
 I digress…

 I so wanted one of these.
-(They say to be careful what you wish for….)
+They say to be careful what you wish for.
+See War to end all wars part 2 for some of my life-size dolls in uniform.

 This is the 1/72nd scale Italeri kit of the Airspeed 51 Horsa assault glider.
 It has a span of more than 14 inches.
 The figures are one inch tall.